LBHackney-IT/dataawareness/README.md

 The documents can be downloaded in Word format (.docx) from the docx folder or they can be viewed in the doc folder.

-(The markdown documents were generated with Pandoc tool, for documentation visit https://pandoc.org/)
+(The markdown documents were generated with Pandoc, for documentation visit https://pandoc.org/)